ISD Mentorship Program

-All Applicants must be a member of ISD at the time that the application is submitted.
+- All Applicants must be a member of ISD at the time that the application is submitted and throughout the program.

-These young Dermatologists/Residents will receive US $1000 per month from the ISD up to US $3000 for 3 full months.
-There will be maximum of 17 applicants per year, coming from developing Regions.
-The ISD Executive will approve their nominations after the endorsement of the Committee.
+- These young Dermatologists/Residents will receive US $1000 per month from the ISD, up to US $2000 for 2 full months.
 Mentorships for cosmetic procedures and cosmetic surgery will not be given preference.
 ISD member for at least two years (or if a resident member at time of application).
 Resident-applicants who are 35 years old and below will be given priority.
 Only 2 awards per country each year.

 Please apply online.
-Your application will include a brief biosketch together with your letter of recommendation from your local, regional or national dermatologic society and from the head / training officer of your institution.
-Application deadline is October 15 of each year for funding the following year.
+Your application will include a brief bio-sketch together with your letter of recommendation from your local, regional or national dermatologic society and from the head / training officer of your institution.
+Application deadline is September 15 of each year for funding the following year.

 - Murrell and Handog.
 International Exchange Programs in Dermatology: A Prescription for the Present, A Hope for the Future.
 Dermatol Clin 26 (2008) 203–219.